Early computer game history often gets overlooked.

 Literate programming means writing your program out in plain language, quoting the relevant code fragments being described.
 This is the reverse of how things are usually done, where short notes are later added to the code as almost an afterthought.

-The next game book continued this approach, but differed in two ways: Robert Findley wrote it solo, and the entire book was devoted to a single game.
+The next game book continued this approach, but differed in two ways: Robert Findley wrote it solo, and the entire book was devoted to a single game: SCELBI’s Galaxy Game For The “8008” / “8080”, or simply Galaxy.

 SCELBI’s Galaxy Game For The “8008”/”8080” (1976) from SCELBI Computer Consulting.

-It’s not perfect, but I sort of love its imperfections.
-That “LA” in “GALAXY” is the worst example of Avant Garde’s otherwise awesome ligatures, but somehow I forgive it because the mix of bad ’70s typography with ‘50s B-movie imagery unsettles me just enough that it feels ominous and mysterious; weirdly epic and epicly weird.
+The final cover design isn’t perfect, but I sort of love its imperfections.
+In particular, the “LA” in “GALAXY” with the “L” kind of stabbing the “A” is a rare example of one of Avant Garde’s otherwise awesome ligatures that I don’t particularly like, but ultimately I forgive it because the way the cheesy ’70s typography is mixed with cheesy ‘50s B-movie imagery feels so ominous and mysterious; weirdly epic and epicly weird.

 SCELBI’s Galaxy Game For The “6800” (1977) from SCELBI, front and back.